Metformin and Ozempic are popular prescription drugs that are used to help people manage their diabetes.

 Can you safely take metformin and Ozempic together?

-The drugs also can help with cardiovascular health and weight loss in ways that may reinforce one another.
+The medicines also can help with cardiovascular health and weight loss in ways that may reinforce one another.

 Taking metformin and Ozempic together can be an effective way to manage blood sugar levels, especially for people with type 2 diabetes.

-What side effects are there to taking both Ozempic and metformin?
+What side effects are there to taking both metformin and Ozempic?

 While both of these medications can be effective at controlling blood glucose levels, they can also have side effects, and taking them together may increase the risk of certain adverse and unwanted effects.

-Both metformin and Ozempic can cause gastrointestinal symptoms like nausea, vomiting, and diarrhea.
+Both metformin and Ozempic can cause gastrointestinal symptoms such as nausea, vomiting, and diarrhea.

 Taking these two drugs together can increase the likelihood and severity of the side effects you may experience.